e-hat/JumboEngine/README.md

 # JumboEngine
 Game engine based on series by The Cherno on YouTube.
+This has been discontinued because I realized that I was more interested in purely the graphics side of game programming.
+I used it as a semi-template for [efgl](https://github.com/e-hat/efgl), which is the graphics engine I've been working on for a while.
+I learned a lot about structuring a project from this though, so it was by no means a waste of time.